A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Introduction

 To correct these systematic effects, standard radio interferometric data reduction employs direction-independent calibration, which aims to correct instrumental and atmospheric response errors that are assumed to be uniform across the field of view.
 These include absolute flux-density scaling, instrumental delay calibration, bandpass calibration, complex gain calibration, and self-calibration.
 Together, these steps account for time- and frequency-dependent instrumental responses, as well as first-order atmospheric effects\textsuperscript{\citep{Thompson2017}}, significantly reducing residual phase and amplitude errors—such as those induced by large-scale atmospheric fluctuations\textsuperscript{\citep{Perley1999}}, and thereby improving image fidelity and dynamic range.

 However, direction-independent calibration is intrinsically limited when gain errors vary across the field of view.
-With the increasing sensitivity, wide field of view, and broad frequency coverage of modern radio interference arrays, direction-dependent effects have become increasingly significant. {In particular, the gain characteristics introduced by the antenna primary beam vary with the direction of the objects\textsuperscript{\citep{Smirnov2011}}, while propagation effects, such as ionospheric electron density fluctuations at low frequencies and tropospheric water-vapor at high frequencies, cause variations in excess path length due to different directions, produce line-of-sight–dependent phase distortions\textsuperscript{\citep{Thompson2017}}.} If left uncorrected, these effects give rise to stripe-like or radial artifacts around bright sources, significantly limiting image dynamic range and degrading the accuracy of source detection and photometry.
+With the increasing sensitivity, wide field of view, and broad frequency coverage of modern radio interference arrays, direction-dependent effects have become increasingly significant.
+In particular, the gain variations introduced by the antenna primary beam are direction-dependent across the field of view\textsuperscript{\citep{Smirnov2011}}, whereas propagation effects, such as ionospheric electron density fluctuations at low frequencies and tropospheric water vapor at high frequencies, introduce excess path-length variations along different lines of sight, resulting in line-of-sight–dependent phase distortions\textsuperscript{\citep{Thompson2017}}.
+If left uncorrected, these effects give rise to stripe-like or radial artifacts around bright sources, significantly limiting image dynamic range and degrading the accuracy of source detection and photometry.

-To mitigate these limitations, direction-dependent calibration techniques, most notably ``peeling", have been developed and applied for over two decades\textsuperscript{\citep{Noordam2004}}. \texttt{Peeling} isolates the signal of a bright source and solves independently for its direction-dependent complex gains, thereby correcting phase and amplitude errors along the corresponding line of sight and substantially reducing the prominent artifacts surrounding the target bright source\textsuperscript{\citep{Intema2009}}.
+To mitigate these limitations, direction-dependent calibration techniques, most notably ``peeling", have been developed and applied for over two decades\textsuperscript{\citep{Noordam2004,Intema2009,Retana2025}}. \texttt{Peeling} isolates the signal of a bright source and solves independently for its direction-dependent complex gains, thereby correcting phase and amplitude errors along the corresponding line of sight and substantially reducing the prominent artifacts surrounding the target bright source\textsuperscript{\citep{Intema2009}}.
 Both sequential \texttt{peeling} of individual sources and simultaneous calibration of multiple sources have been shown to be effective in mitigating direction-dependent gain errors\textsuperscript{\citep{Cotton2021}}.